UConn's strides in higher education stretch throughout the state of Connecticut and beyond.

 - The Neag School of Education is not only ranked the top public graduate school of education in the Northeast and on the East Coast by U.S. News & World Report; it is now also ranked #32 among the 280 private and public education schools in the rankings.
 Elementary education and special education rank among the nation's top 20.

-- The National Academy of Kinesiology ranks the Neag School of Education's doctoral program in kinesiology #1 in the nation.
+- The National Academy of Kinesiology ranks the College of Agriculture, Health and Natural Resources’ doctoral program in kinesiology #1 in the nation.

 - UConn's Doctor of Pharmacy (Pharm.D.) program is ranked 26th in the country out of 124 programs in U.S. News & World Report America's Best Graduate Schools 2013 Edition.